Harika-SVL/Shell-Scripting/notes.md

 #####################################################################
 # Author: Harika
 # Version: v1.0.0
-# Date: Present date
+# Date: Present
-# Description: This is shell script demonstrating variables
+# Description: Shell script demonstrating variables
 # Usage: ./variabledemo.sh
 #####################################################################

 name="Harika"
 org_name="Quality Thoughts"

-# Here we are interpolating the variables
+# Interpolating the variables
 echo "This is ${name} from ${org_name}"

 # All the variables are treated as text by linux until and unless you are explicit
 number=5
 echo $number + 1

-echo "lets use arthimetic expression" echo $(( ${number} + 1 ))
+echo "let's use arthimetic expression" echo $(( ${number} + 1 ))
 ```
 ![Alt text](shots/12.PNG)
 ![Alt text](shots/13.PNG)

-* In shell scripting we following naming conventions, for
+* In shell scripting we follow naming conventions, for

-    * variables: lowercase with underscores
+1. Variables : lowercase with underscores
 ```
 my_number=6
 message="how are you ?"
 ```
-* Constants: UPPERCASE
+2. Constants : UPPERCASE
 ```
 LOCATION="/home"
 ```
 * Do not create variables with names which already have some meaning PATH, USER, LANG, SHELL, HOME & so on.
-If the Purpose is similar try to prefix SCRIPT_, for example define as shown below.
+If the purpose is similar, try to prefix 'SCRIPT_', for example define as shown below
 ```
 SCRIPT_PATH over PATH
 SCRIPT_USER over USER
 ```
-* So far, we have been dealing with static scripts, so let’s introduce the concept of _user inputs_ in shell scripting
+* So far, we have been dealing with static scripts, so let’s introduce the concept of _User inputs_ in shell scripting

 ### Basic Inputs